twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/interfaces/IAwsConnectorConfig.md

 > **accessKeyId**: `string`

-The access key ID for the AWS SES instance.
+The access key ID for the AWS instance.

 ***